DanielHreben/livr-multi-playground/README.md

 # multy-livr-playground
-Test LIVR behavior in all realisations at same time
+Test LIVR behavior in all implementations at same time